afif1400/compose-boilerplate/README.md

 # docker-fibonacci
 This is a boiler-plate application for using a docker nginx and react.

+## features
+This is a basic web application which just calculates the fibonacci number at a particular index.
+And this also contains a redis chaching layer to store the fibonacci numner at a particular index so that the request does not go to the server every time.
+This can be a boiler-plate for your application with CI usiug travis.

 ## prerequisites
   + docker
   + nodejs